Table of Contents

 This laser treatment should be avoided if you are pregnant.
 This is partly because there have been no studies conducted on humans that have proven that laser hair removal treatments are safe to use during pregnancy.

-Because you have gained an excessive amount of hair during your pregnancy, you might want to consider getting laser hair treatments.
+Because you have gained excessive hair during your pregnancy, you might want to consider getting laser hair treatments.
 The breasts and the stomach are two familiar places that experience increased hair growth.
-However, in most cases, these hairs fall out on their own; therefore, if you wait until after your pregnancy has finished, you might not require any medical treatments.
+However, in most cases, these hairs fall out on their own; therefore, if you wait until after your pregnancy, you might not require any medical treatments.

 If you are pregnant and considering getting laser hair removal, you should hold off until after the pregnancy.
-Your physician will likely advise you to hold off for a few weeks just to be on the safe side.
+Your physician will likely advise you to hold off for a few weeks to be safe.

 Multiple treatments.
-You will require between 4 and 8 sessions to achieve the permanent hair reduction results you desire.
+You will require between 4 and 8 sessions to achieve the desired permanent hair reduction results.
 These treatments are separated by four to six weeks.

 At least once every two years, you will need to schedule maintenance treatments to maintain your follicles permanently incapable of producing hair.
-It is more convenient than shaving or waxing on a monthly basis.
+It is more convenient than shaving or waxing every month.

-Patients with light-colored hair may experience reduced effectiveness.
+Patients with light-coloured hair may experience reduced effectiveness.
 Dark hair can absorb laser light, transform it into heat, and kill hair follicles from the root.
-Less potent laser equipment may produce effective outcomes for persons with light-colored hair.
+Therefore, less potent laser equipment may produce effective outcomes for persons with light-coloured hair.

 Risk of skin burns.
-Patients must shave their pubic hair the evening prior to treatment.
+Patients must shave their pubic hair the evening before treatment.
 Any hair that extends beyond the skin can heat and cause skin burns.
-Avoid Brazilian waxing for at least two weeks before to your procedure, as it eliminates hair from the root.
+Also, avoid Brazilian waxing for at least two weeks before your procedure, as it eliminates hair from the root.